xang1234/xang1234.github.io/_posts/2018-08-21-bubbleproperty.md

 ```
 We can also calculate the nearest private properties with slight modification to the codes, and this will require almost 41M calculations.

-### Leaflet and bubble Plots
+### Leaflet and Bubble Plots
 Previously we used the `addPolygons` function in leaflet to produce choropleths.
 To add bubbles in specific locations, we use the `addCircles` function.
+The parameters `lng` and `lat` refer to the longitude and latitude.
+The `radius` determines the size of the bubble, which we set to be proportional to the square root of the average price.
+We can also display a pop up when the user's mouse hovers over the bubble.
+In our case we display the project name, average price, nearest MRT and distance to MRT.
+A bit of html is required to separate the attributes as `\n` does not work here.
+We use the `htmltools` package to convert to HTML.

 ```r
 library(tidyverse)